BudgetControl/Core/README.md

 </a><a href="https://discord.gg/TtMTeUbSpW" target="_blank">![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg)</a>

 ## Microservice Architecture
-The Budget tracker V3.0 is designed using a microservice architecture, which allows for better scalability, flexibility, and maintainability of the application.
+The Budget Control V3.0 is designed using a microservice architecture, which allows for better scalability, flexibility, and maintainability of the application.
 The application is divided into multiple independent services, each responsible for a specific functionality.

 ## Requirment
 php version >= 8.2